 5).
 Support with instructional and scholastic materials e.g. for the blind

-This is a Programme under the WASH strategy where our mission is to ensure all target schools have decent and efficient toilets/ latrines for both learners and staff, as hygiene and sanitation are a key priority area if School Aid Projet Uganda.
+This is a Programme under the WASH strategy where our mission is to ensure all target schools have decent and efficient toilets/ latrines for both learners and staff, as hygiene and sanitation are a key priority area of School Aid Project Uganda.

 In some schools, teachers share toilets with learners.